Introduction

 Patients are advised to undergo hand therapy, keeping the hand active with multiple stretching exercises throughout the day.

-Injectable collagenase clostridum histolyticum (CCM) is used by some clinicians in early disease, as data shows that for early stages of Dupuytren’s contracture its use is equivalent to surgery in functional outcomes (albeit with high recurrence rates)
+Injectable collagenase clostridum histolyticum (CCM) is used in select centres in early disease, as data shows that for early stages of Dupuytren’s contracture its use is equivalent to surgery in functional outcomes (albeit with high recurrence rates)

-*Both the use of radiotherapy or steroid injections are not routinely recommended for early Dupuytren’s disease.
+The use of steroid injections is not routinely recommended for early Dupuytren’s disease.

 Surgical Management